 Explore topics of sacred spaces and spirituality, religious practices, examination of development, current events, language and cultural anthropology.
 See college accredited curriculum for details.

-Spend 3 weeks in urban homestays in the Kathmandu Valley and around 2 weeks in a homestay in a rural village.
+Spend 3 weeks in urban homestays in the Kathmandu Valley and up to 2 weeks in a homestay in a rural village.

 Mentor with local experts in topics such as stone carving and mask making, Nepali cuisine, dance and vocals, women’s issues, comparative religion, ayurvedic medicine, and jewelry making.